sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 ## Configure the IoT Edge device

+If you don't have the IoT Edge runtime installed in your NUC machine follow [this](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) instructions.

 To update the IoT Edge runtime:

 1. Use the PuTTY utility to connect to the IoT Edge device.